Spider Bite Piercing FAQ - By APP Certified Piercers in NYC

 Mild swelling is normal and typically subsides within a few days to a week.
 Persistent or severe swelling should be evaluated by a professional.

-The process involves an initial inflammatory phase (redness, swelling, slight bleeding), followed by gradual tissue integration around the jewelry.
+The process involves an initial inflammatory phase (redness, swelling, slight bleeding) followed by gradual tissue integration around the jewelry.
 Good hygiene and minimal irritation are key to a smooth recovery.

 Common options include small surface bars or captive bead rings designed specifically for lip piercings.
 The jewelry is chosen to mimic the appearance of natural bite marks while ensuring comfort.